michi8620/Esops-course/team-1-otel-collector/README.md

 ### Congratulations on finishing this task!
 #### This is a great start for your SRE and DevOps journey, keep going!

+---

+## Bonus: Route

+- Create Route for the collector so other apps could send data to it.

 Copyright © 2025 Barista.